University of Regensburg: Location and staff

-Situated entirely on one central campus, the university is located south of Regensburg's inner city on a small incline south of the Danube River, and directly adjacent to the Regensburg University of Applied Sciences and the A 3 autobahn.
-The university itself consists of 150 hectares (280 acres) of land.
+Situated almost entirely on one central campus, the university is located south of Regensburg's inner city on a small incline south of the Danube River, and directly adjacent to the Regensburg University of Applied Sciences and the A 3 autobahn.
+The university itself consists of 150 hectares (280 acres) of land, encompassing a botanical garden and a stadium.

 Including the affiliated university hospital, the University of Regensburg has approximately 4,200 employees including 312 professors, and teaches more than 20,000 students (summer term 2015).
 The university's reputation and attractiveness is enhanced by the 2,000-year-old town of Regensburg, its scenic countryside, the Donautal (Danube Valley), a high density of bars and the nearby heights of the Bavarian Forest.
 Brisk cultural life both in the city and on campus provide great recreational opportunities, enhanced by a number of nearby lakes.

 Faculties

-The university is structured into eleven faculties:
+The university is structured into twelve faculties: